Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 Associated Medical Procedures Funded by Medicare

 Medicare generally covers any procedure that is medically necessary and results in improved health.
-This may include certain other plastic surgery procedures; but they usually have very strict eligibility criteria that you will need to meet.
+This may include certain other plastic surgery procedures, but they usually have very strict eligibility criteria that you will need to meet.
 Moreover, it is usual that the entire procedure won’t be covered but rather just part of it.

 Here are some of the many plastic and reconstructive procedures that have Medicare rebates:

-- Excess Eye Skin removal (Blepharoplasty surgery) to improve vision, which may also improve facial aesthetics the appearance of the eye Cleft Lip and Palate Surgery
+• Excess Eye Skin removal (Blepharoplasty surgery) to improve vision, which may also improve facial excess skin

 Frequently Asked Questions